Skip to main navigation Skip to main content

 Body

-Everyone asks us what we're afraid of
+Everyone asks what we're afraid of

-but children aren't supposed to say.
+but we aren't supposed to say.

 We could put loneliness on the list.

+its infinity.
 We could put infinity down.

 Share Title